skylineos/clsp-videojs-plugin/README.md

 #### `npm run serve`

 As you make changes, the project will re-transpile, and will be ready upon page reload.
+You will need to run `npm run build` before running this command, or use `npm run serve-watch`.

+#### `npm run serve-watch`

+Similiar to `npm run serve`, but runs the necessary `npm run build` before serving.

 #### `npm run build`